george-hawkins/esp32-setup-material/docs/NOTES.md

 Google covers getting the raw assets here:

 * The ["Getting icons"](http://google.github.io/material-design-icons/#getting-icons) section of the Material icons guide - includes instructions for getting individual SVGs and installing them via `npm`.
-* The Google Fonts [Roboto page](https://fonts.google.com/specimen/Roboto) - here you can view the font but only download old style TTF files rather than web optimized WOFF2.
+* The Google Fonts [Roboto page](https://fonts.google.com/specimen/Roboto) - here you can view the font but only download old style TTF files rather than web-optimized WOFF2.

 The easiest way to get both icons and fonts is to install them using `npm`: